nikikust/RWC_Map_v2/README.md

 **Important!** To get a database you need to be a RWC Discord member (DM me: @nikikust)!
 To succesfully run a program you need "data.rr" file and Maps folder.

+The program creates a backup copy of the railroads data before each save (in ./Data/data_backups/).

 ---

 ## List of stored information